 |Every Second:||0.10 Euros|

-Since you started viewing Didier Deschamps‘s Bio, this is what he has earned.
+Since you started viewing Didier Deschamps‘s Bio, this is what he has earned with the French National Team.

 Where Didier Deschamps comes from, the average French citizen earning 49,500 EUR per year would need 69 years to make his annual salary with France.